Are you all set with setting goals?

-BRIDGET'S TIPS FOR GOAL SETTING
+BRIDGET'S TIPS SETTING GOALS

 - Bridget says if you aren’t happy with where you are, figure out why it is you aren’t happy.
 Then set a goal on how to change that.

-- You’re first step on the road to a happier year should be to list out what you want to do.
+- Your first step on the road to a happier year should be to list out what you want to do.
 Then break those goals on your list into manageable chunks.
 Remember don’t jump into drinking 64 ounces a day, start by buying the water bottle.

 - Really take time to figure out your steps.
 It’s all about writing it down, checking it off and keeping yourself accountable.